19hours/sg-statutes/Acts/Land Titles Act.md

 (5) Without prejudice to subsection (1), upon the application of any person interested in land affected by a restriction, the court shall have power, by order, wholly or partially, to extinguish or vary the restriction, upon being satisfied —

-(a) that by reason of a change of user of the land affected, as approved by the competent authority or the Minister for National Development, as the case may be, under the Planning Act (Cap.
-232), the continued existence of the restriction will impede the development of the land for public or private purposes; or
+(a) that by reason of a change of use of the land affected, as approved by planning permission within the meaning of the Planning Act, the continued existence of the restriction will impede the development of the land for public or private purposes; or

+[Act 8 of 2014 wef 15/08/2014]

 (b) that the proposed extinguishment or variation will not materially injure the person entitled to the benefit of the restriction.